+DOEE discontinued Pb sampling at the end of 2016, under the provisions of 40 C.F.R.
 In January 2012, DOEE began operating a TSP-Pb monitor at its McMillan NCore site on a 1-in-6 day sampling schedule.
-Four years of data have been collected with low concentrations recorded.
-DOEE discontinued the Pb monitor at the end of 2016, under the provisions of 40 C.F.R.
+Data collected for four years were measuring concentrations at about 4% of the NAAQS.